ilgrosso/batch-rest-poc/README.md

 # batch-rest-poc
 PoC showing how to implement batch processing via REST with Apache CXF

-Inspired by [OData 4.0's Batch requests](http://docs.oasis-open.org/odata/odata/v4.0/os/part1-protocol/odata-v4.0-os-part1-protocol.html#_Toc372793748), this PoC shows how to handle a batch request composed by a sequence of REST requests.
+Inspired by [OData 4.0's Batch requests](http://docs.oasis-open.org/odata/odata/v4.0/os/part1-protocol/odata-v4.0-os-part1-protocol.html#_Toc372793748), this PoC shows how to handle a batch request composed by a sequence of REST requests; compared to OData, the main piece missing are [Change Sets](http://docs.oasis-open.org/odata/odata/v4.0/os/part1-protocol/odata-v4.0-os-part1-protocol.html#_Change_Sets).

 ## How to run